Difference Between Stop Loss and Stop Limit

 Why should I use a stop-loss and stop-limit

-Using Stop-Loss and Stop-Limit orders can provide numerous benefits for traders, such as risk management, by setting Stop-Loss orders, traders can limit their losses if the market moves against their position.
+Using Stop-Loss and Stop-Limit orders can provide numerous benefits for traders, such as risk management.
+By setting Stop-Loss orders, traders can limit their losses if the market moves against their position.
 Stop-Loss and Stop-Limit orders can help traders maintain discipline as they are clear rules for when to enter and exit positions.
 Stop-Loss and Stop-Limit orders can help traders avoid emotional trading decisions by automating the process of exiting a position.
 By setting Stop-Loss and Stop-Limit orders in advance, traders can save time and focus their energy on market analysis or developing new strategies.
 Knowing that Stop-Loss and Stop-Limit orders are in place can help reduce trading stress, as traders can be confident that their positions are being managed.

-How to set stop-loss and stop-limit on a trading platform?
+How to set stop-loss and stop-limit on a trading platform

 Frequently asked questions